luau-lang/luau/rfcs/syntax-method-call-on-string-literals.md

-# String terms are directly chainable
+# Allow method call on string literals

 > Note: this RFC was adapted from an internal proposal that predates RFC process